-It's a hot new technique in web design, but can backfire if overused.
+It's the hottest technique in web design, but can backfire if overused.
 Check out these great examples of parallax scrolling done well...

 With new technologies like HTML5 and CSS3, it's becoming possible to create more advanced, interesting and remarkable effects in the browser.
 While these effects can be gimmicky, when employed in the right way they can result in a remarkable and memorable website.

 One big web design trend of the moment is parallax scrolling, which involves the background moving at a slower rate to the foreground, creating a 3D effect as you scroll down the page.
 It can sometimes be overwhelming, but when used sparingly it can provide a nice, subtle element of depth.
 You'll find more advice in our pro tips for building parallax websites post.

 But to show how it should be done, we've collected together sites that employ the technique to good effect.
 In some cases the parallax scrolling is the star of the show; in others it simply adds a touch of depth that makes the foreground seem to pop out a little.
 We hope you find this a useful source of inspiration for your next project, and if you come across any creative examples that we’ve not listed, we'd love to hear about them in the comments.

 01. Alquimia WRG